Notification duty in the event of medicines supply shortages

 According to section 22(2) of the Danish Medicines Act, the marketing authorisation holder of a medicinal product for human use is required to notify the Danish Medicines Agency of any decision about the temporary or permanent cessation of marketing at least two months before the cessation of marketing, unless special circumstances apply.
 The marketing authorisation holder must provide its reasons for its decision, including, in particular, if the decision results from circumstances relating to the medicine’s quality, safety or efficacy.

-In the cases below, medicines supply shortages must always be notified, regardless of the level of generic alternatives.
+In the cases below, medicine supply shortages must always be notified, regardless of the level of generic alternatives:

-- Medicinal products on the Danish Medicines Agency’s list of critical medicines with the following exceptions:
+• Medicinal product (ATC-code) appear on the List of medicines for reporting of shortages, though with the following exceptions:

-- The supply shortage is expected to last for seven business days or less, and no impact on the treatment of patients is expected.
+• The supply shortage is expected to last for 7 business days or less, and no impact on the treatment of patients is expected.

-- The company can itself cover the market with a pack size of the same strength and formulation, even if the pack sizes are not substitutable.
-However, this does not apply if this would imply a switch to a larger pack size, and the supply shortage involves medicinal products that are inappropriate to prescribe in large pack sizes, e.g. section 4 medicinal products and addictive medicines.
+• The company can cover the market with another pack size of the product in the same strength and formulation, even if the pack sizes are not substitutable.
+However, this does not apply if this would imply a switch to a larger pack size, and the supply shortage involves medicinal products that are inappropriate to prescribe in larger pack sizes, e.g. section 4 medicinal products and addictive medicines.

 In addition to this, marketing authorisation holders must always meet their contractual obligations regarding the notification of supply shortages in relation to other actors such as Amgros.
-This applies whether or not the medicinal product is on the Danish Medicines Agency’s list of critical medicines.
+This applies whether or not the medicinal product appears on the List of medicines for reporting of shortages.

 Notification duty for medicinal products for veterinary use